Mesdames et messieurs – welcome to the second installment of our feature on Germany’s Gestalten Verlag:

 464 pages, 652 color and b/w images

-With contributions by Dr. Andreas Görgen (Federal Foreign Office, Head of the Department of Culture and Communications), Birgitta Homburger (Creative Director of Studio Lambl/Homburger), Prof. Dr. Dirk Boll (President Christie’s Europe & UK, Middle East, Russia & India), and others.
+Contributors include the Creative Director of Studio Lambl/Homburger, Dr. Görgen (Federal Foreign Office, Head of the Department of Culture and Communications), Birgitta Homburger, the President of Christie’s Europe & UK, Middle East, Russia & India Prof. Dr. Boll, et al.

 This lavish tome is a heavyweight in every sense and more than a merely classy coffee table ornament: It comprises the essence of German design expertise in 2017 across a myriad of disciplines, enabling readers to decide for themselves which of these examples reveal the typical characteristics of German design.